Combating Climate Change

 Producing Clean Electricity

 While learning about different energy sources, I realized that my school's empty rooftops had great potential for solar energy.
 I measured the rooftops, created solar models in HelioScope (image below), calculated savings, and gathered quotes from two companies.
-I presented to the administration and board of trustees, who agreed to a 410 kW solar PPA arrangement (enough to power 40+ households) that will cover six buildings, promote renewable energy, and save the school tens of thousands of dollars every year.
+I presented to the administration and board of trustees, leading to a 109 kW solar installation (enough to power 13 households) that saves the school tens of thousands of dollars every year.
+The installation is on the roofs of the cafeteria and swimming pool, generating 130 megawatt-hours of electricity per year, helping to make New York City's electricity cleaner given that currently 85% of it comes from fossil fuels.

-Will save ~243 MTCO₂e each year
+Saves ~87 MTCO₂e each year

-I researched a novel compound for organic solar cells' absorbance layer at the Lee Lab in NYU's Molecular Design Institute and wrote a 14-page lab report.
+I researched a novel compound for organic solar cells' absorbance layer at the Lee Research Lab in NYU's Molecular Design Institute and wrote a 14-page lab report.
 I will be a coauthor on a future peer-reviewed journal publication.
 See more here.

 Electrification